karmacoma/lisk-rake/README.md

 > NOTE:
 > Adding your passphrases to the config file is less secure.
 Only do so if you wish to avoid having to start forging again after a node has been restarted.

-* Check status of each crypti node:
+### Checking Nodes

+To check the status of your nodes, simply run the following command:

 ```
 rake check_nodes
 ```

-This task outputs the blockchain/forging status and account balance(s) of each crypti node.
+The ```check_nodes``` task performs a full inspection of each node.
+Including: CPU/Memory usage, node uptime, crypti version, blockchain & forging status, the last forged block and the associated account balance.

 ```
 Checking nodes...